ettoreciarcia/personal-website-hugo/content/publication/29-build-kubernetes-locally/index.md

 1. First, we’ll build a clean Kubernetes release straight from the official repository and create a Kind cluster using that freshly built image
 2. Then, we’ll reproduce a known issue affecting ValidatingAdmissionPolicyBinding when using a ConfigMap as parameters
-3. Finally, we’ll rebuild Kubernetes again — this time from the branch that contains the proposed fix and verify that the issue has been resolved
+3. Finally, we’ll rebuild Kubernetes again, this time from the branch that contains the proposed fix and verify that the issue has been resolved

 Before we start, make sure you have: